Rizwanag/wikis/Spring-MVC-Project-with-Security-using-Hibernate-to-store-data.md

 * Annotate the class providing with hibernate configuration @Configuration
 * Create beans out of the class
 * The beans will be hibernate specific - Sessionfactory, DataSource, TxMgr

+##Controller
+* For every HttpRequest, the request message goes to controller.
+* Controller uses services for getting information from persistent storage.
+* Using service beans, controller get all information from database.

+##Service
+* On annotating a class with @Service, Spring framework creates a bean of it.
+* Controller is dependent on service class beans.

+##Model

+##DAO
+* Creates bean.
+Service class is dependent on the bean.

+##Security